paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2014-08-02-raising_the_games.markdown

 Following a successful application interview, I spent a further three weekends in Glasgow for orientation and training events.
 I enjoyed exploring this vibrant and engaging city and admiring its abundance of stunning architecture.
 The River Clyde crossed by iconic bridges and framed by oddly shaped buildings.
 Shopping districts featuring exquisite Victorian shopping malls and department stores.
 The sometimes brutal landscape the result of driving the M8 motorway straight through the heart of the city in the 1960s.

-{% figure The recently completed Anderston pedestrian footbridge (in the background of this photo) sits among a number '<a href="https://en.wikipedia.org/wiki/M8_Bridge_to_Nowhere">bridges to nowhere</a>' that can be found around the M8. %}
+{% figure "The recently completed Anderston pedestrian footbridge (in the background of this photo) sits among a number '[bridges to nowhere](https://en.wikipedia.org/wiki/M8_Bridge_to_Nowhere)' that can be found around the M8" %}
 ![](/assets/images/2014/08/bridge-to-nowhere.jpg)
 {% endfigure %}